+1. Projection

-- 1. Projection - 2.
-Seat holder
+2. Seat holder

-Insert the projection on the front of the seat into the seat holder, and then push down on the seat at the rear to lock it in place.
+Insert the projections on the front of the seat into the seat holders, and then push down on the seat at the rear to lock it in place.
 Make sure that the seat is securely fitted.